 How much does tuition cost at LLU School of Medicine?

-Generally, the tuition of Loma Linda University medical school is same to both in-state and out-of-state students, it’s $57,980.
+Generally, the tuition of Loma Linda University medical school is the same for both in-state and out-of-state students, it’s $57,980.

-The tuition coast in Loma Linda University medical school works differently than most Universities.
-Their programs are divided by units and each unit has a cost.
+The tuition cost in Loma Linda University medical school works differently than most Universities.
+Their programs are divided into units and each unit has a cost.
 This is usually the case for every program except for the Psychology program which is paid by block.